snstac/aryaos/docs/config.md

 2. Edit adsbcot's configuration: ``sudo nano /boot/adsbcot-config.txt`` (N.B.
 This is *not* an INI-style file.)
 3. Save & reboot.

 ### Change dump1090-fa & dump978-fa SDR serial numbers

-AirTAK comes with SDR serial numbers hard-coded for the AirTAK v1 hardware kit.
-If you’re using the AirTAK OS with other SDRs, you’ll need to change these hard-coded values.
+Pre-assembled AirTAK devices come with SDR serial numbers pre-configured in dump1090-fa and dump978-fa.

+You'll need to change the value of the SDR serial numbers configured in dump1090-fa and dump978-fa if:

+1. Using a self-assmbled AirTAK device.
+2. There is need to change these values (for example, replacing an SDR).

+An AirTAK Web Dashboard method of doing this is under development.
+See Issue [#21](https://github.com/snstac/airtak/issues/21).

 #### Changing dump1090-fa SDR serial number